January 20th, 1953, was a Tuesday. It was day 20 of 1953. The decade was the Fifties.

 The radio stations in 1953 were dominated by artists such as Percy Faith, Les Paul & Mary Ford, Patti Page, Eddie Fisher, the Ames Brothers, Teresa Brewer, Les Baxter and Perry Como.

-West Germany Chancellor Konrad Adenauer was named as the Time Person of the Year in 1953.
+West Germany's Chancellor Konrad Adenauer was named Time Person of the Year in 1953.

 The jukebox was at the height of its popularity.
 Teenagers and young adults would often hang out at local restaurants and diners and listen to the latest songs.